BlueflowerMedia/kijiji/README.md

 - Create a folder **ad#** i.e. ad1, ad2
 - Place all the photos in the folder
-- Create a yml file for the ad (either using the CLI the instruction in next section or editing exiting yml file)
+- Create a yml file for the ad in the same name as the folder (either using the CLI the instruction in next section or editing exiting yml file)
 - Create a schedule python file.
 Look at schedule1.py
 - Start the file with import statement `from adScheduler import *`
 - create a adSchedule class under any variable name with the following parameters